tanjida255/GNNHub/README.md

 # How to run the code:
 1. Download the File (Supplementary Table S1)
-2. Divide and save exp.csv, ppi.csv, and pat.csv into separate CSV files **Follow the file format from Supplementary Table S1.**
+2. Divide and save exp.csv, ppi.csv, and pat.csv into separate CSV files. **Follow the file format from Supplementary Table S1.**
    - The exp.csv file should contain gene expression data
    - The ppi.csv file should contain protein-protein interaction data from the STRING database
    - The pat.csv file should contain the KEGG or other pathway genes list